 The second outpost of this hugely popular retro chippie, Poppies serves delicious fresh fish and chips in a 1940s setting, complete with jukebox and reclaimed cinema seating.
 Come on a Friday or Saturday evening to enjoy free live music too.

 A short walk up the road towards Kentish Town will get you to Arancini Factory, a charming cafe owned by market favourites 'The Arancini Brothers'.
 The deep-friend risotto balls are the best you’ll find outside of Sicily, and the homemade desserts are not to be missed.

 Address: 115A Kentish Town Road, London NW1 8PB

 With a cosy interior and a huge beer garden, this great gastropub is a top choice in any weather.
 Serving top quality British grub and a selection of craft beers from around the world, it’s not hard to understand why the locals love it.

-57 Mornington Terrace, London NW1 7RU
+Address: 57 Mornington Terrace, London NW1 7RU

 Despite the strong presence of burgers on the menu, Hache feels a lot more upmarket than your traditional burger joint, with dark wood furniture and a candelabra hanging from the ceiling.
 The burgers themselves are luxurious, with innovative flavour combinations and lovely floury buns.